blackcodecamp/CloudWebDevelopment/1_1_CreateRepo.md

 In this section you will configure your "git" command line tool to access your github account.
 This will enable you to pull our public repository and then push the code to your repository in your account.
 Lets get started.
 The git command line tool should be installed on your system.
 If not please do by following instrcutions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 Configure github cli tools connect to your account.
 Run the below commands
-1. `git config --global user.name 'Jane Doe'`
+1. `git config --global user.name 'Jane Doe'`  This command sets your user name
+2. `git config --global user.email 'jane@example.com'`
+3. `git config --global --list`